Czech firm hits right tune with vinyl records in fashion

 As vinyl retro-mania started spreading around the world a decade later, the firm dusted off the presses and is now spinning profits on records for the likes of the Rolling Stones, U2, Bob Dylan and David Bowie.

-With 7 million records made in 2012 and an expected 10 million this year, GZ Media says it is the world's biggest vinyl record producer, making records for Universal Music Group (VIV.PA), Sony Music (6758.T) and now beginning to cooperate with Warner Music.
+With 7 million records made in 2012 and an expected 10 million this year, GZ Media says it is the world's biggest vinyl record producer, making records for Universal Music Group, Sony Music and now beginning to cooperate with Warner Music.

 "Vinyl is an inscrutable animal," Jiri Hasek, the company's commercial director told Reuters.
 "Everybody is waiting for when the growth will slow, but instead it keeps accelerating."

-Vinyl record production accounts for about 30 percent of GZ Media's sales, which reached 1.8 billion crowns last year.
+Vinyl record production accounts for about 30 percent of GZ Media's sales, which reached 1.8 billion crowns ($93 million) last year.

 The company also makes sophisticated packaging for expensive consumer goods such as mobile phones, electronics and whisky.